 On Rose ward, there is real focus on regular monitoring, medicines and care, but the ward nurses are also there to work with you, as a parent, to give the right care and support your child needs.
 As your child improves, we will support you to take on care and medication as your child reaches the stage of being discharged to either home, or a hospital nearer to where you live.

-Please report to the nurses’ station.
-Your child’s bed will normally be ready but if not we have a waiting room and playroom where you can wait.
+When you come to Rose ward, please report to the nurses’ station.
+Your child’s bed will normally be ready, but if it isn't, there's a waiting room and playroom where you can wait.

 Mealtimes for children

 - Breakfast: 8:30am-9:30am (served at bays)

 Read more about our cafe and restaurant facilities for families and visitors.

 As well as children's medical needs, we make sure their education and development is a priority.
 A primary and secondary school service enables your child to keep up to date with his or her schooling while in hospital.
 The hospital teachers will liaise with your child’s homeschool teachers to allow them continuity in their schooling.

 Play is also an important aspect of our approach.
 The ward has a large well-equipped playroom, which is run by qualified hospital play specialists.
 In addition to keeping the children occupied, these staff members will also help ensure that the children are fully prepared for their experiences in hospital.

 We also recognise the needs of our patients' families: catering facilities, quiet rooms and overnight accommodation, including family rooms and self-contained flats are all provided, although limited.

 If you are concerned about your child before or after surgery, please call the cardiac or respiratory specialist nurses between the hours of 9 am to 5 pm.